webdesigns23/flask-sqlalchemy-many-many-relationships-technical-lesson/README.md

 ```

 The first argument indicates the relationship property we intend to use as
-'connector' and the second argument indicates the name of the model we're trying
+'connector', and the second argument indicates the name of the model we're trying
 to connect to.
 The `creator` parameter takes a function (an anonymous lambda
-function in this case) which accepts as argument an object of the other
+function in this case) which accepts as an argument an object of the other
 independent class and returns the corresponding object of the 'connecting' class
 that made the connection possible.
-For the associaion proxy inside `Employee`,
+For the association proxy inside `Employee`,
 we're saying that we want to use the `assignments` relationship to connect to
 the `Project` model.
 The `creator` function takes a `Project` object and returns
 an `Assignment` object.